Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 Enquiries to:

-In general, the vast majority of self-employed people pay their PRSI contributions to the Revenue Commissioners when paying their income tax.
-However, there are certain categories of people who do not, such as:
+In general, most self-employed people pay their PRSI contributions to the Revenue Commissioners when paying their annual income taxes.
+However, there are certain categories of people who do not, such as a self-employed Company Director where PRSI is deducted under the PAYE system.

 Those with income of €5,000 or over and who have been advised by the Inspector of Taxes that they need not make a return of income, are liable to pay a flat rate PRSI contribution to:

-For further details of the PRSI contribution collection system contact:
+For further details of the PRSI contribution collection system contact us on the above phone number.

 People within CLASS A:

-People in industrial, commercial and service-type employment who are employed under a contract of service with reckonable pay of €38 or more per week from all employments; Civil and Public Servants recruited from 6 April 1995 and Community Employment participants from 6 April 1996.
+People in industrial, commercial and service-type employment who are employed under a contract of service with reckonable pay of €38 or more per week from all employments; Civil and Public Servants recruited from 6 April 1995.
+Only Community Employment and Job Initiative participants are covered by PRSI subclasses A8 and A9.

 Class A Benefits: